Chart Color Schemes

 Alfords Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation, Alfords Point's dwelling structure consisted of 99.1% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Alfords Point stood at 50.5%, higher than Sydney metro, with the remaining dwellings either mortgaged (45.6%) or rented (3.9%).
-The median monthly mortgage repayment in the area was $2,595, exceeding Sydney metro's average of $2,427.
-Meanwhile, the median weekly rent figure was recorded at $768, compared to Sydney metro's $470.
-Nationally, Alfords Point's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Alfords Point, as per the latest Census, was 99.1% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Alfords Point stood at 50.5%, with mortgaged dwellings at 45.6% and rented ones at 3.9%.
+The median monthly mortgage repayment was $2,595, higher than Sydney metro's average of $2,427.
+Median weekly rent in Alfords Point was $768, compared to Sydney metro's $470.
+Nationally, Alfords Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing